 - FICC (+34.5%): very strong growth in rates, very good growth in forex & emerging markets, and in credit & primary markets - Equity & Prime Services (-80.1% excluding the one-off impact of restrictions on 2019 dividends1): good level of client activity in equity derivatives, but strong impact in Europe of the dislocation of hedges, due to extreme volatility in March.
 Prime Services stable.

-1. As defined on slide 16
+1. As defined on slide 6 of the 1Q20 results

 CIB: Corporate Banking - 1Q20

 Very good performance and strong ongoing momentum in activity